|Slim Pickens is a man after Screed's own heart!|

 - Black crit upgrades are generally more desirable on ships that stand a good chance of getting two attacks (usually by double-arcing a target) and have enough black dice in their batteries to trigger the crit effect at least once and hopefully twice.
-You're ideally looking two neighboring arcs with 3 or more black dice each (feel free to include an extra "fake black dice" in there with an assumed Concentrate Fire).
+You're ideally looking for two neighboring arcs with 3 or more black dice each (feel free to include an extra "fake black dice" to one of them with an assumed Concentrate Fire).
 MC30s and Gladiators are good examples.

 - For example, an MC30 double-arcing a target that triggers Assault Concussion Missiles on both attacks will generate an additional 4 damage from doing so, which is more damage than it would gain by simply adding black dice with + black dice upgrades.

 - Two attacks also improve your odds of triggering the crit at all, much less triggering it twice.
 The crit-dependent upgrades are quite cost-effective provided you can get those crits to trigger with any regularity.

 - Why the 3 dice recommendation?
 3 black dice naturally have a 58% chance of producing at least 1 hit+crit result, and if you're willing to reroll every single dice if you don't generate a hit+crit, the total odds go up to 82% (total for the roll + reroll, the reroll as a specific event doesn't improve past 58%).
 With 2 dice, you're looking at only a 44% chance on the initial roll and a total of 69% chance, which is getting much iffier.